 Robert Donat in The Thirty-Nine Steps

 The Thirty-Nine Steps was also remade in 1959, 1978 and 2008.
 None of the other filmed versions have been particularly faithful to the book either.
 They all change the secret the Black Stone has stolen, the major characters other than Hannay, the nature of the ‘thirty-nine steps’, or other key details.
-This is a symptom of the fact that the original book has a high concept, but the ending is neither action-packed nor visual enough.
+This is a symptom of the fact that the original book has a great high concept, but the ending is neither action-packed nor visual enough.

 Want to Read it?